 Behind every great eLearning platform are several great instructional designers.
 Early on, many people fell into online instructional design by chance, since they were already working in a related field (e.g., in education or human resources) and took initiative to move their education or training projects online.
-Today, more and more people are making a conscious decision to pursue a career in online instructional design.
+Today, more and more people are making a conscious decision to pursue a career in the field.
 Deciding how to launch one’s career, however, can be difficult, since the field is still relatively young.
 Still, as one contemplates how to become an instructional designer, there are several key decisions and steps they should be prepared to navigate.

 The first step is to choose a focus (e.g., education or training).
 As eLearning becomes more widespread, subfields are also emerging.
 As a result, you should decide in advance if your focus will be K-12 education, virtual schools, or higher education.
 Likewise, you may choose to focus on eLearning for a specific sector (e.g., retail, service or finance).

-eLearning is a relatively new field but instructional design is not.
+eLearning is a relatively new field but design is not.
 There are many models and theories that instructional designers rely on to build effective content for courses and training sessions.
 Common models include the Kirkpatrick model, backward design, and ADDIE.

 While you may not require a degree or certificate in instructional design (e.g., the Learning and Instructional Design certificate offered through Harvard University’s Extension School), you likely will want to engage in some formal or self-directed training.
-From certificates to graduate-level degrees, there are now a growing number of options for aspiring instructional designers and many of these options can be completed online at one’s own pace.
+From certificates to graduate-level degrees, there are now a growing number of options for aspiring designers and many of these options can be completed online at one’s own pace.

 If you choose to complete a certificate or degree, the core skills required to work in the field will likely be part of the package.
 If you already have some background in instructional design or a related field, you may simply want to acquire additional skills to round out your strengths.
 To determine what types of courses you may need, it is useful to see what current employers are asking for.
-In a recent Amazon job postings for an instructional designer, for example, the company asked for someone with experience using one or more of the following tools: Articulate Storyline, Lectera, Captivate, Adobe Creative Suite (InDesign, Illustrator, and Photoshop), and related SCORM compliant production tools.
+In a recent Amazon job posting for an instructional designer, for example, the company asked for someone with experience using one or more of the following tools: Articulate Storyline, Lectora, Captivate, Adobe Creative Suite (InDesign, Illustrator, and Photoshop), and related SCORM compliant production tools.
 However, the same add includes several “preferred qualifications,” which range from a graduate degree in instructional design, adult learning, or a related field to industry certifications in instructional design, curriculum development, performance improvement, project management, and content-specific certifications as appropriate (e.g. CPLP, CPT, PMP, etc.) and experience working with LMS architecture and cloud-based applications.

 To get hired, you’ll need a portfolio of materials.
 The more diverse your portfolio, the better off you’ll be on the job market.
 Try to include examples of videos, project and collaboration tools, and interactive instructional models (e.g., games).
-Also include examples of a a wide range of innovative approaches to assessment.
-Finally, demonstrate your ability to work engage learners by putting metrics to work as a motivational factor.
+Also, include examples of a wide range of innovative approaches to assessment.
+Finally, demonstrate your ability to work to engage learners by putting metrics to work as a motivational factor.

 As explored in our recent interview with instructional designer Larry R. MacPhee, the field is always changing and responding to the arrival of new technologies and applications.
-While not all new technologies end up transforming instructional design, instructional designers need to be open to exploring the potential role of new technologies and applications.
-Anyone interested entering the field, then, is strongly advised to experiment (e.g., with augmented reality).
+While not all new technologies end up transforming instructional design, designers need to be open to exploring the potential role of new technologies and applications.
+Anyone interested in entering the field, then, is strongly advised to experiment (e.g., with augmented reality).
 Exploring how emerging technologies might be applied in different educational and training contexts is a key part of any instructional designer’s job.